lschiavini/Numerical-Inteligent-Control/icin_final/README.md

 # Self Driving Car AI - Final Project

-This is a project of Artificial Intelligence Self Driving Car with 2D simulation.
+This is a project of Artificial Intelligence Self Driving Car with 2D simulation with some improvements from this repo:https://github.com/walkccc/SelfDrivingCarAI.

 ## Getting Started